POWERCHINA completes Dasherkandi Sewerage Treatment Plant in Dhaka

 At the ceremony, Prime Minister Sheikh Hasina lauded the Dasherkandi Sewerage Treatment Plant, asserting, “The overall plan for wastewater management in Bangladesh began with the Dasherkandi Sewerage Treatment Plant (DSTP).
 It has played a significant role in improving the environment and water quality of multiple rivers.”

 The Dasherkandi Sewerage Treatment Plant is a crucial aspect of the China-proposed Belt and Road Initiative (BRI).
-It is not only Bangladesh’s first and largest modern large-scale sewage treatment plant but also holds the distinction of being the largest single sewage treatment facility in South Asia to date.
+It is not only Bangladesh’s first and largest modern large-scale sewage treatment plant but also holds the distinction of being the largest single sewage treatment facility in to date.

 Operating for over a year, the Dasherkandi Sewerage Treatment Plant has shown significant efficacy in handling the daily domestic sewage produced by nearly five million individuals.
 The resultant impact is a substantial reduction in water pollution in downtown Dhaka and an enhancement in the quality of life for its residents.
 During its construction phase, the project generated thousands of local job opportunities and gave a boost to the local economy with equipment and materials procurement worth approximately 300 million yuan.